Cottage School Scholarship Fund

 Prior to Bank of America, Regina served as Assistant Vice President of Small Business Banking at Capital One, N.A. and as an Officer and Manager within Commercial Lending Loan Documentation at Hancock, Whitney National Bank.

 Regina is a graduate of Newcomb College, Tulane University and Loyola University School of Law, New Orleans.

-Prior to joining Monitor Institute, Wendy served as Chief Operating Officer and Chief Financial Officer at DC Prep, a nonprofit organization creating a system of high-performing public charter schools in Washington, DC.
+In a prior role, Wendy served as Chief Operating Officer and Chief Financial Officer at DC Prep, a nonprofit organization creating a system of high-performing public charter schools in Washington, DC.
 She began her career in management consulting.